ninetailsrabbit/match3-board/README.md

 The priority is used at the time of consumption as a sequence if it is a `Normal` piece or at the time of execution if it is a `Special` piece.

-##### Pieces collision layer

-A value between 1 and 32.
-By default uses the layer 8 and is used internally by the board to enable drag and slide modes that detect the pieces.

 ##### Can be

 A few boolean parameters to determine the actions that can be performed on this piece by the board.